ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

   ...
 ```

-In this code, the counter will *not* be allocated locally.
+In this code, the counter will *not* be stack-allocated.
 The reason is the
 `Counter.make` function: the allocation of `ref 0` escapes the region of
-`Counter.make`, and the compiler will therefore not allow it to be locally
+`Counter.make`, and the compiler will therefore not allow it to be
-allocated.
+stack-allocated.
 This remains the case no matter how many `local_` annotations we
 write inside `f`: the issue is the definition of `make`, not its uses.

-To allow the counter to be locally allocated, we need to make `Counter.make` end
+To allow the counter to be stack-allocated, we need to make `Counter.make` end
 its region early so that it can allocate its return value in the caller's
 region.
 This can be done with `exclave_`: